 You may want to build in a plenary session or organise the above slightly differently, you know your children better than I do.
 However, if you persist with the above, which will probably vary, depending on the type of art lesson you are teaching, you will find life is much easier.

-It is important that children see that you as the teacher see the art lesson as equally important to any other lesson you might teach.
-This could mean that you also produce a painting during the lesson, don’t feel inhibited, remember you are making every child paint, even the reluctant ones, so why shouldn’t you paint too.
+It is important that children see that you as the art teacher see the art lesson as important as any other lesson you might teach.
+Why don’t you produce a painting during the lesson?
+Don’t feel inhibited, remember you are making every child paint, even the reluctant ones, so why shouldn’t you paint too.

 There are some bright children who cannot see the point of art, those who see maths and science as being far more important.
 If you have children like this you might mention Jonathan Ive who was born in Chingford, near London and is chief designer for Apple.
 He is credited with coming up with the idea and designs for the first IPad and the IMac.
 Before his arrival at Apple in 1990, they were a relatively small player in the tech world, but Jonathan Ive’s designs changed them into the world’s largest and wealthiest company.
 A good example of how art inspires science.